Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: General case: details of the proof

-If the sets $E_m$ stabilise in the sense that for some $M \in \mathbb{N}$, $E_M = X$ (up to sets of zero measure), we simply take $g_j = g_{j,M}$ and we are finished.
-So we may assume that the sets $E_m$ do not stabilise and therefore that there are infinitely many distinct $g_{j,m}$ for each $j$.
+If $E_M = X$ (up to a set of zero measure) for some $M$, we simply take $g_j = g_{j,M}$ and we are finished.
+So we may assume that the sets $E_m$ do not stabilise, and therefore that there are infinitely many distinct $g_{j,m}$ for each $j$.